lucide-icons/lucide/packages/lucide-react/README.md

 ## How to use

-It's build with ES modules so it's completely threeshakable.
+It's built with ES modules so it's completely threeshakable.
 Each icon can be imported as a react component.

 ### Example